Waxing, shaving, threading and more…. Learn the best way to remove unwanted facial or body hair.

 Pros: Shaving can be an inexpensive way to get rid of unwanted hair.
 Done correctly, it should be painless, and shaving can be effective for short-term hair removal.

-Cons: Shaving may get rid of hair, but will only keep hair away for a few days in the best case.
-Hair reappears faster than it would with other methods…there’s a reason for the saying ‘five o-clock shadow’!
-Shaving is also not recommended as a first choice hair removal system for those with very dark body hair, because you may still be able to see the hair root just below the skin even after shaving.
-Also keep in mind that because you’re working with a razor, you’re susceptible to cuts and razor burn.
+Cons: Shaving may get rid of hair, but it will only keep hair away for a few days in the best case.
+Hair reappears faster than it would with other methods—there’s a reason for the saying ‘five o-clock shadow.’
+Shaving is also not recommended as a first choice hair removal method for those with very dark body hair, because you may still be able to see the hair root just below the skin even after shaving.
+Also, keep in mind that because you’re working with a razor, you’re susceptible to cuts and razor burn.

 Waxing is an age-old method of hair removal that entails putting warm wax over an area of unwanted hair, then using a cloth or paper strip to rip hair out by the follicle.
 It works well for those with dark or coarse hair.

-Pros: With waxing, hair appears to grows back more slowly because you are removing each hair directly by the follicle.
-You will typically be hair-free for about two to eight weeks depending on the texture of your hair and your personal hair growth cycle.
-Waxing can be relatively inexpensive depending on whether you choose to go to a professional or attempt it at home.
-Many people say that the pain of waxing diminishes each time but individual experiences do vary.
+Pros: With waxing, hair appears to grows back more slowly, because you are removing each hair directly by the follicle.
+You’ll typically be hair-free for about two to eight weeks, depending on the texture of your hair and your personal hair growth cycle.
+Waxing can be relatively inexpensive, depending on whether you choose to go to a professional or attempt it at home.
+Many people say that the pain of waxing diminishes each time, but individual experiences do vary.

 Cons: Ouch!
 Waxing is known to be painful.
 You’ll also need to pay attention to your exfoliating routine to ward off ingrown hairs.

 Bottom line: Waxing is good for keeping unwanted hair away for a few weeks at a time.
 Waxing is a great solution for larger body areas such as legs, arms, and underarms for a few weeks.
 Be prepared to feel a small amount of pain to achieve smooth skin.